TITLE 89: SOCIAL SERVICES

 D) When toddlers play and sleep in separate rooms, there shall be minimum of 35 square feet of play space per child and a minimum of 30 square feet of sleeping space per child, with at least 2 feet between each cot or crib.

 3) Storage space shall be provided for cots, bedding, and other equipment.
+Cots and cribs shall not be used for storage, including pillows and blankets, except when cots are stacked between uses.

 4) One room, no matter how large, shall accommodate only one group, except that room dividers or program equipment at least 3'6" in height may be used to define and separate the space for each group of children up to age 5.
 Gymnasiums and similar sized areas may accommodate 2 groups, without dividers, when used for large muscle activity and active sports.